vishakhashukla/vishakhashukla.github.io/_pages/ndrg-archive.md

 Here are some relfections following the discussions in neurodiversity reading group.
 All the views expressed here are my own and they do not reflect opinions of the group as a whole.
+Reach out if you are interested in the reading list.